rosedu/vmchecker/README.rst

 - ``StatementLink`` - a link to a resource (pdf, html, etc.) describing the assignment
 - ``OrderNumber`` is used to order assignments when presented to the student.
 These should be numbers starting from ``1`` for the first assignment and incremented for each new one.

+Assignment test archives must be placed in tests/``assignment-id``.zip